Admission to Orange Coast College is granted to those applicants who meet at least one of the following requirements:

 - Attainment of 18 years of age and who, in the judgment of college officials, is capable of profiting from instruction at our college.

-- Enrollment in the 11th or 12th grade and recommendation for advanced academic or vocational college level study.
+- Enrollment between the 9th to 12th grade and recommendation for advanced academic or vocational college level study.

-Students enrolled as 11th or 12th grade students may enroll for courses at Orange Coast College under provisions of the Education Code, sections 76001 or 76001.5, and in accordance with the district's policy and the following guidelines:
+Students enrolled as 9th-12th grade students may enroll for courses at Orange Coast College under provisions of the Education Code, sections 76001 or 76001.5, and in accordance with the district's policy and the following guidelines:

-- Students must be enrolled as 11th or 12th grade students at their schools.
+- Students must be enrolled as 9th-12th grade students at their schools.

 - The course is an advanced academic or vocational experience for the student and not available at their regular school.

-- Students must have an Early Start Petition form, signed by the principal or the designee of their school, recommending the specific course or courses.
+- Students must have a Dual Enrollment form, signed by the principal or the designee of their school, recommending the specific course or courses.